VikasVMani/pli/pli.md

         RETURN result;
     END mergeArrays;

-instruction:  Declare a procedure to convert a string to uppercase
+instruction:  Declare a procedure to convert a string to uppercase in PL/1.

 input: